 2. The Governing Body shall consist of: parent governors (at least two), one authority governor, one staff governor, one Headteacher, co-opted governors.

-3. The Governing Body at Broughton delegates certain responsibilities to various committees: Personnel and Finance, Curriculum and Standards, Access and Support, Learning Environment.
+3. The Governing Body at Broughton delegates certain responsibilities to two committees: Personnel and Finance, Standards and Effectiveness

 4. Each of these committees has a separate Chair and Secretary.